laravel/docs/helpers.md

 <a name="method-lang-path"></a>
 #### `lang_path()` {.collection-method}

 The `lang_path` function returns the fully qualified path to your application's `lang` directory.
-You may also use the `lang_path` function to generate a fully qualified path to a given file within the applications' localization directory:
+You may also use the `lang_path` function to generate a fully qualified path to a given file within the directory:

     $path = lang_path();